mrixon95/Term3Workbork/Term3_Workbook Database systems.md

 The inner join combines the records from two tables tables based on a condition.
 Usually the condition tested is that a field in one table and the field in the other table have the exact same value.
 In that case, the record from one table and the other table are combined to form a new record in the results table.
-In other words, the inner join is used on two tables (eg. table_one and table_two) and creates a new resulting table by finding all pairs of rows in table_one and table_two that satisfy the join condition.
+In other words, the inner join is used on two tables (eg. left_table and right_table) and creates a new resulting table by finding all pairs of rows in left_table and right_table that satisfy the join condition.
-Only when the join condition is satisfied will the column values of each matched pair in table_one and table_two be combined to form a result row.
+Only when the join condition is satisfied will the column values of each matched pair in left_table and right_table be combined to form a row in the resulting table.

 ![](sql-inner-join.png)